yanedev/yanedev/README.md

 ## Welcome
-- 🎓 I'm Marko, an Computer Engineering student
+- 🎓 I'm Marko, a Computer Engineering student
-- 🖥 My main focus is back-end but I like to do some front-end now and then
+- 🖥 My main focus is back-end development, but I occasionally enjoy doing some front-end work
 - 📍From Serbia, now based in Belgrade since 2021.
 - 👨‍💻 **Currently looking for a job**